 The truth about man and his plight is devastating to anyone whose conscience has been awakened by the Holy Spirit.
 As the Apostle Paul cried out, "Wretched man that I am!
-Who will deliver me from this body of this death?"
+Who will set me free from the body of this death?"
 (Romans 7:24).
 The answer to Paul's question and solution to man's dreadful predicament is found in Christ alone-in the gospel (or "good news") of His saving work on our behalf!